 As for construction, color, and style, people don’t have much of a choice.
 If you own a listed building in France, you have to battle with Bâtiments de France, who safeguard historic houses and monuments.
 They designate what type of volets you can have and what color they should be painted.
 Traditionally, the volets are made out of oak and are nearly indestructible.
 They open in the middle into two vertical panels and can be fastened back.
 Some even go up and down.
 Since most people in the South don’t have air conditioners, these simple and genius contraptions keep the cool air inside in the summer and heat indoors in the winter.

-The whole world may be going gaga over French doors, but the shabbily chic window-shutters from South of France that have inexplicably captured my heart. 🙂
+The whole world may be going gaga over French doors, but the shabbily chic window-shutters from South of France that have inexplicably captured my heart that much, I’ve even started to consider having a look at made to measure shutters for my own home, but that’s for another day. 🙂